- About Homelessness

 |Chronic homelessness is defined as long-term or repeated homelessness, often coupled with a disability.|

-Under the Department of Housing and Urban Development's definition, a chronically homeless individual is one who has experienced homelessness for a year or longer, or who has experienced at least four episodes of homelessness in the last three years and has a disability.
+Under the Department of Housing and Urban Development's definition, a chronically homeless individual is someone who has experienced homelessness for a year or longer, or who has experienced at least four episodes of homelessness in the last three years and has a disability.
+A family with an adult member who meets this description would also be considered chronically homeless.

-Studies have shown dramatic results from this intervention.
-A Journal of the American Medical Association study of the 1811 Eastlake program in Seattle, WA, which provides housing to homeless people with the most extensive health problems, saw a savings of nearly $30,000 per tenant per year in publicly-funded services, all while achieving better housing and health outcomes.
+Permanent supportive housing can produce dramatic results.
+One study of the 1811 Eastlake program in Seattle, WA, which provides housing to homeless people with the most extensive health problems, found that the program saved nearly $30,000 per tenant per year in publicly-funded services, all while achieving better housing and health outcomes for the tenants.